lsug/lsug-website/CONTRIBUTING.md

 ## Working on the protocol

 The protocol is used by the server, so also cannot be reloaded on the fly.
-You'll need to restart the website to see your code changes.
+You’ll need to restart the website to see your code changes.

  1. Compile the server and client.
-These use the protocol.
+These both use the protocol.
 	```sh
 	mill server.compile
 	mill client.compile
 	```
  4. Test the server.
+This uses the protocol.
 	```sh
 	mill server.test
 	```